phunc20/ferrari_morning_dance/README.md

 and eventually fill that directory with more and more songs to dance!💃🕺

-For more questions on the usage, please also check out the help message:
+For more options on the usage, please also check out the help message:

 ```bash
 $ ./playback_loop.sh -h